 MASTER Microbiome Applications for Sustainable food systems through Technologies and EnteRprise

 Micro-organisms are found in every ecological niche explored and their existence facilitates ours!
 We can discover the make-up and function of many microbial communities (microbiomes) using DNA sequencing technologies.
-Scientists within the MASTER project are using high throughput sequencing technologies to map microbiomes across a range of food and non-food environments.
-MASTER takes a global approach to the development of microbiome products, foods/feeds, services or processes with high commercial potential, to improve the quantity, quality and safety of food.
+Scientists within the MASTER project used high throughput sequencing technologies to map microbiomes across a range of food and non-food environments.
+MASTER took a global approach to the development of microbiome products, foods/feeds, services or processes with high commercial potential, to improve the quantity, quality and safety of food.
 Knowledge generated within MASTER will improve plant, soil, animal and human health and reduce the demand for traditional insecticides, fertilizers and antibiotics.

 • Develop microbiome-based solutions to improve fodder crop production and to increase the use of sustainable feeds in the fishing industry.